GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
+> ### The design of the following treatise is to investigate the fundamental laws of those operations of the mind by which reasoning is performed; to give expression to them in the symbolical language of a Calculus, and upon this foundation to establish the science of Logic and construct its method.
 >
-> ~ *Ken Thompson*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts